qnx-ports/build-files/ports/gtsam/README.md

 QNX_PROJECT_ROOT="$PWD/gtsam" make -C build-files/ports/gtsam install -j4
 #To build tests, also define QNX_BUILD_TESTS and QNX_TARGET_DATASET_DIR
 BUILD_TESTS="yes" QNX_TARGET_DATASET_DIR="/data/home/qnxuser/gtsam/test" QNX_PROJECT_ROOT="$PWD/gtsam" make -C build-files/ports/gtsam install -j4
+#You can specify architectures for this build only using OSLIST
+OSLIST=aarch64le QNX_PROJECT_ROOT="$PWD/gtsam" make -C build-files/ports/gtsam install -j4
 ```

 **NOTE**: Before rebuilding, you may need to delete the `/build` subdirectories and their contents in `build-files/ports/gtsam/nto-aarch64/le/build` and `build-files/ports/gtsam/nto-x86_64/o/build`.
 This MUST be done when changing from SDP 7.1 to 8 or vice versa, as it will link against the wrong shared objects and not show an error until testing.